 We see the concept and power of gratitude play out in the Christian movie “Saved By Grace.”
 In a chance encounter, two strangers, Grace and Rick, spend Thanksgiving Day together.
 At one point in the film, Grace and Rick remind one another to be grateful for the good things in their lives, despite the suffering they have both endured.
 In the midst of the conversation, Grace exclaims, "Maybe that's why God brought us together - to appreciate every moment we have!"

-Bible verses about thanksgiving and gratitude help us center our thoughts on God and reflect on all He has provided us.
+Bible verses on thankfulness and gratitude help us center our thoughts on God and reflect on all He has provided us.
 Here are 15 Scriptures to help us all focus on gratitude and thanksgiving:

 Bible verses about thankfulness help us to focus on improving and appreciating every area of our lives.
 Here are a few Bible verses about gratitude worth exploring: